bright/new-www/content/blog/2020-03-04-successful-designer-developer-collaboration-in-mvp-work-environment.md

 ## In conclusion

 Undoubtedly, as designer-developer being a part of MVP process is an amazing experience as you get to see the birth of a product and provide the ideas which can change it.
 You also can learn volumes from the user feedback, make small adjustments, or rethink the whole concept of an output.
 However, the success of MVP also depends on the designer-developer ability to cooperate with each other.
 Remember not only to listen to the other party but also hear what that party has to say.
 Don’t be afraid of asking questions, and don’t be reluctant to answer the same questions again and again.
 And particularly, do not get attached to already created solutions, be prepared to frequent changes, modifications and alterations.
 Trying to follow these tips may bring you and your team to a positive, friendly MVP working environment.

+Feel free to contact us if you want to [develop MVP.](/our-areas/mvp-development) We are ready to help!